golang/proposal/design/12166-subtests.md

 overall test logs.
 * Each logged message is only displayed once.
 * The output is identical to the old log format absent calls to t.Run.
-* The output is identical except for whitespace and characters allowed in names if subtests are used.
+* The output is identical except for non-Letter characters being allowed in names if subtests are used.

 Printing hierarchically makes the relation between tests visually clear.
 It also avoids repeating printing some headers.